geopandas/pyogrio/docs/source/install.md

 source distribution because the available wheels are not compatible with your platform.

+Note that the GDAL version included in the wheels is not always the latest version.
+Use {func}`pyogrio.__gdal_version_string__` to get the GDAL version included.
-The binary wheels available on PyPI include the core GDAL drivers (GeoJSON, ESRI Shapefile, GPKG, FGB, OpenFileGDB, etc).
+The wheels also include only the core GDAL drivers (GeoJSON, ESRI Shapefile, GPKG, FGB, OpenFileGDB, etc).
 You can use {func}`pyogrio.list_drivers()` to list the included drivers.

-If you need drivers that are not included, we recommend that you use conda-forge to install pyogrio as explained above.
+If you need drivers that are not included, or if you need `pyogrio` to use a newer version of GDAL, it is recommended to use conda-forge to install pyogrio as explained above.

 ### Troubleshooting installation errors